Kitware/CMake/Tests/RunCMake/CPack/README.txt

 directory even if it will be used for only one of the generators.

-If test will be used for multiple generators but some of them require some generator speciffic commands then those commands should be added to a separate file that should be located in '<generator_name>/<test_name>-specifics.cmake' in CPack test root directory.
+If test will be used for multiple generators but some of them require some generator specific commands then those commands should be added to a separate file that should be located in '<generator_name>/<test_name>-specifics.cmake' in CPack test root directory.

 CPack execution phase:
 ----------------------

-Only exececutes CPack for content that was generated during CMake execution phase.
+Only executes CPack for content that was generated during CMake execution phase.

 Verification of generated files: